CompTIA Cloud+ Practice Test (CV0-004)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the difference between a differential backup and an incremental backup?
+What is the difference between data replication and data mirroring?

 Answer Description